MPIDR/rsocsim/README.md

 ````

 The results will be saved into a subfolder of the  simulation-`folder´.
-For more sophisticated simulations you will need to edit the supplement
+For more sophisticated simulations you will need to edit the supervisory
 file and provide rate files for fertility, mortality and marriage rates.